Thalpy/AI-discord-bot/README.md

 # DISCORD CHARACTER BOT
 This code will spin up a discord bot that will chat with you as your chosen character when mentioned in a message.

 This presently only works with OpenAI's GPT-3 API.
 You will need to sign up for an account and get an API key.
-I'm working on free solutions but I might be slow.
+I'm working on free solutions but I might be slow. **This will charge you if you openai.** I'm not responsible for any charges you get.

 ## Setup